Hedge fund firm Odey ups bet on Man Group recovery

-Former FTSE-100 firm Man (EMG.L), which reports fund flows next month, has suffered in recent years from poor returns from its flagship fund and client withdrawals, although some investors and analysts have been encouraged by the appointment of Manny Roman as CEO earlier this year.
+Former FTSE-100 firm Man, which reports fund flows next month, has suffered in recent years from poor returns from its flagship fund and client withdrawals, although some investors and analysts have been encouraged by the appointment of Manny Roman as CEO earlier this year.

 In October Odey sharply raised its stake to 5.15 percent, since when the shares have recovered by around 30 percent.